 Strategic Waste Management Plan

-The City of Canning’s Strategic Waste Management Plan (SWMP) states that our vision for waste management is
+The City of Canning's Strategic Waste Management Plan (PDF 14MB) states that our vision for waste management is:

 ...for the City of Canning to be a leading WA Local Government in sustainable waste management, influencing the Perth metropolitan area by facilitating solutions to emerging waste management issues.

-For further information please visit our Bin Tagging Education Program page.
+For further information, visit our Sustainable Construction Materials page.

 Recycling Community Waste